sio-iago/sio-iago.github.io/_posts/2022-11-14-important-concepts-to-get-started.markdown

 #### Classes, Methods and Functions

 The third case of immutability is around classes and methods.
-All classes, functions and methods are in Kotlin are defined as `final` by default.
+All classes, functions and methods in Kotlin are defined as `final` by default.
 In order to change that behavior and enable extensibility we need to declare it as `open`.
 Let's take a look at the following
 example: